Freezing for Slicing Bacon

-Freezing, in general, always reduce the water holding capacity of the meat and therefore increases drip loss.
+Freezing, in general, always reduces the water-holding capacity of the meat and therefore increases drip loss.
 (James, S. J, et al; 2002: 37)

-Slow freezing produce large extracellular columns of ice of greater continuity than the small intracellular ice crystals formed during fast freezing (James, S. J, et al; 2002: 278)
+Slow freezing produces large extracellular columns of ice of greater continuity than the small intracellular ice crystals formed during fast freezing (James, S. J, et al; 2002: 278)

 Repeated freeze-thaw increases drip loss.
 (James, S. J, et al; 2002: 39)

 This page is part of a series on The Meat Factory.
 Visit this page for the full list of related discussion documents.